NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Preparing-The-Board-For-Manufacturing.md

 The first is the .cam file.
 This defines the set of gerber files we will send to the manufacturer.
 The second in the .dru file that defines the design rules for the board house.
 The specs for JLCPCB's PCBs are here: https://www.pcbcart.com/pcb-fab/standard-pcb.html.
 Fusion360 uses the design file to, for instance, guide the autorouter and perform sanity checks on our design.

-The CAM file you need for this lab are in `Eagle/CAM/jlcpcb-2layer-eagle9.cam`.
+The CAM file you need for this lab is in `Eagle/CAM/pcbcart-4layer.cam`.

 <!--
 To select the CAM file you will use, select "Window->Control Panel" Then select "File->Open->Cam Job..." and navigate to Eagle/CAM/jlcpcb-2layer-eagle9.cam.